hatfieldlibrary/dspace_migration_python/README.md

 ## Metadata

 ### CONTENTdm
-For CONTENTdm, to classes control the program output.  `CollectionConfig` contains dictionaries that define how CONTENTdm collection fields (e.g. as defined in the Dublin Core source field) will be processed.
+For CONTENTdm, two classes control the program output.  `CollectionConfig` contains dictionaries that define how CONTENTdm collection fields (e.g. as defined in the Dublin Core source field) will be processed.
 The `FieldMap` class contains mapping between CONTENTdm record and DSpace Dublic Core and Local DSpace fields.